payprop/business-gocardless/README.md

-Any problems or errors will result in a Business::GoCardless::Exception object being thrown, so you should wrap any calls to the library in the appropriate error catching code (TryCatch in the below example):
+Any problems or errors will result in a Business::GoCardless::Exception object being thrown, so you should wrap any calls to the library in the appropriate error catching code (ideally using a module from CPAN):

-    use TryCatch;

     try {
         my $Pager = $GoCardless->bills;